 This posts lays outs ten questions that can help you better understand how the iPad might function in your classroom.

-Is your classroom “ready” for iPads?
-What are the characteristics of a classroom that is setup to absorb and leverage the iPad’s talents?
+Is your classroom ‘ready’ for iPads?
+What are the characteristics of a classroom or curriculum that is setup to absorb and leverage the iPad’s features?

 iPads are not often asked to record thinking and ideas from scratch, but since students are so often asked to do so, shouldn’t they be?